-Born during the tumultuous ’60s, Trent University is a liberal arts school in the very best sense.
-It offers undergraduate students a solid base in Canadian, Indigenous, international development and gender studies, as well as a diverse portfolio of science degrees.
-Class discussions are lively and candid, given that many classes have fewer than 30 students.
+Born during the tumultuous ’60s, Trent University is a liberal arts and science school in the very best sense.
+It offers undergraduate students a solid base in business, the environment, education, and Canadian and Indigenous studies.
+Trent also offers a diverse portfolio of science degrees, including nursing and a medical professional stream designed for students planning to pursue medical programs after graduation.
+Class discussions are lively and candid; many classes have fewer than 30 students.
 “Trent offers academically rigorous programs with all the benefits of high-quality research and interactive teaching within a personal, close-knit community,” says president Leo Groarke.

 Mentoring programs connect students and graduates who talk about careers and networking.
 Then there’s the scenery.
 The campus is located on the picturesque banks of the Otonabee River and features over 30 km of trails, attracting hikers and cyclists.
 A second campus, Trent Durham GTA, is located in Oshawa, Ont.
 This growing campus continues to develop new academic offerings and career-boosting experiences.
 A new residence and academic building on the campus provides students with the opportunity to live where they learn.
 Trent takes student financial support seriously.
 All students with a high school average of 80 per cent or higher automatically receive a guaranteed, renewable entrance scholarship.

 • Climate Change Science & Policy: In this interdisciplinary program, students learn how to develop solutions for managing and mitigating climate change; a four-month placement gives students the chance to conduct hands-on research.